 RetireGuide is independently owned and operated.
 We publish original, valuable content with the primary intent to educate and inform.

-The information we publish related to purchasing Medicare Advantage plans, Medigap policies, annuities and life insurance policies generally aligns with, but is in no way dictated by, our business partner, Senior Market Sales.
+The information we publish related to purchasing Medicare Advantage plans, Medigap policies, annuities and life insurance policies generally aligns with, but is in no way dictated by, our business partners.

-RetireGuide has no knowledge of or information regarding the substance of the discussions between our partner and our readers.
+RetireGuide has no knowledge of or information regarding the substance of the discussions between our partners and our readers.

 We do not accept money from advertising, and advertisers do not influence publication decisions made by the RetireGuide editorial team.